Managing AI hallucinations in your homelab

-Hallucinations from language models are the nuisance that never quite goes away.
-I run models in my homelab for automation, documentation and a few experimental scripts.
-That exposed practical failure modes fast.
-This guide shows what I do to reduce false outputs, how I handle errors when they occur, and how I automate safe pipelines without sudden, destructive commands.
+Hallucinations from language models are a nuisance that never quite goes away.
+I run models in my homelab for automation, documentation and a few experimental scripts, and the failure modes showed up quickly.
+The trick is to keep bad output boxed in, checked and easy to throw away.

 Practical controls I run in my homelab

-I treat AI Hallucinations Management as an engineering problem, not a magic switch.
+I treat AI hallucinations as an engineering problem, not a magic switch.
 The first rule is containment.
 I never let a model run destructive commands directly on live systems.
-Instead I put a buffer layer between the model and any action.
+I put a buffer layer between the model and any action.

 Concrete steps I use: